PIReTship/bookdata-tools/docs/implementation/index.md

 4. Implement stages to integrate the data with the rest of the tools.
 Again, this code can be in Rust or Python.
 We usually use Polars (either the Rust or the Python API) to efficiently process large data files.

+See the [Pipeline DSL](pipeline) for information about how to update the pipeline.